- Test Administration Website

 All spoken language interpreters must meet annual renewal and continuing education and professional assignment requirements established by the Judicial Council of California in accordance with California Government Code § 68562.

-Official notification and Annual Renewal packets have been e-mailed to all interpreters currently enrolled on the Judicial Council’s Master List of Certified Court and Registered Interpreters.
-Packets were sent via e-mail on September 12, 2014.
+Official notification and Annual Renewal packets are e-mailed annually (in September) to all interpreters currently enrolled on the Judicial Council’s Master List of Certified Court and Registered Interpreters.

-Visit the Annual Renewal and Compliance Period page for more information and to download the current Annual Renewal Packet.
+Visit the Annual Renewal and Compliance Period page for more information and schedule of due dates and fees.

 Interested in becoming a court interpreter?
 As a court interpreter, you will play a key role in our trial courts by interpreting for defendants, litigants and witnesses, thereby helping to insure access to justice for thousands of Californians with limited English proficiency.
 Find more information and resources on how you can become a court interpreter.